-Building on the existing base models, the community has introduced numerous vision–language models finetuned to a large array of tasks and domains.
+Building on the existing base models, the community has introduced numerous vision-language models fine-tuned for a wide array of tasks and domains, as shown in Table~\ref{tab:vlm_specific_tasks}.
 This growth is driven by the availability of high-quality synthetic datasets generated with recent large language models.

-VLMs are particularly useful in the medical domain, where most of the tasks include a mix of visual and textual information.
-LLaVA-Med \citep{li2023llavamed} focuses on biomedicine and addresses the problem of medical visual question answering.
-The authors base their model on the LLaVA architecture and perform a two-step fine-tuning: Medical Concept Alignment followed by Medical Instruction Tuning.
-The alignment stage aims to train the projection layer to better map the biomedical features.
-The instruction tuning stage additionally tunes the LLM so that it can better converse in the biomedical context.
-Regarding the data used, the authors leverage image–caption pairs taken from PMC.
-For the second stage of the fine-tuning, the captions are synthetically transformed into instruction–response pairs.
+\textbf{Medical Domain.} VLMs are particularly useful in the medical domain, where most of the tasks include a mix of visual and textual information.
+LLaVA-Med \citep{li2023llavamed} focused on biomedicine and addresses the problem of medical visual question answering.
+The authors based their model on the LLaVA architecture and performed a two-step fine-tuning: medical concept alignment followed by medical instruction tuning.
+The alignment stage aimed to train the projection layer to better map the biomedical features.
+The instruction tuning stage additionally tuned the LLM to better converse in the biomedical context.
+For the training data, the authors leveraged image-caption pairs taken from PMC.
+For the second stage of fine-tuning, the captions were synthetically transformed into instruction-response pairs.
 They further validated their method on standard medical VQA datasets, achieving strong performance.

-MedVP-LLaVA \citep{zhu-etal-2025-guiding} aims to address the shortcomings of VLMs in the medical VQA task by visual grounding, i.e., directing the model to focus on specific areas of the medical image.
+MedVP-LLaVA \citep{zhu-etal-2025-guiding} aimed to address the shortcomings of VLMs in the medical VQA task by visual grounding, i.e., directing the model to focus on specific areas of the medical image.
 The authors generated a dataset with markers for regions of interest through a two-step process: automatic extraction of entities from captions and automatic object detection of the extracted entities in the image.
-All model components are fine-tuned, and the resulting model was validated on medical VQA datasets, outperforming the state of the art.
+All model components were fine-tuned, and the resulting model was validated on medical VQA datasets, outperforming the state of the art.